 You will likely have regular checkups with your doctor to check your arteries.

 This procedure is commonly used to open narrowed arteries that supply blood flow to the heart.
 It may be used on short sections of narrowed arteries in people who have peripheral arterial disease (PAD).footnote 1, footnote 2

 How Well It Works

 Peripheral artery angioplasty can restore blood flow and relieve intermittent claudication.footnote 2, footnote 1 Angioplasty may help you walk farther without leg pain than you did before the procedure.footnote 3

 How well angioplasty works depends on the size of the blood vessel, the length of blood vessel affected, and whether the blood vessel is completely blocked.

-In general, angioplasty works best in the following types of arteries:
+In general, angioplasty works best in:

 - Larger arteries.